AndreaGiardini/GitOps-workshop/docs/argo_with_argo.md

 In the previous step, we installed ArgoCD manually using [Kustomize](https://github.com/kubernetes-sigs/kustomize).
 In order to let ArgoCD manage itself, we need to make sure that it is able to run Kustomize

-Open the `argocd_deploy/kustomization.yaml` file and uncomment the following section:
+Open `argocd_deploy/kustomization.yaml` and uncomment the following section:

 ```
 #patchesStrategicMerge: